-To analyze site traffic, you can stick with Google Analytics, as well as incorporate site traffic data plugins on your site.
+To begin analyzing site traffic, you can monitor your site through Google Analytics, as well as incorporate site traffic data plugins on your site.
 Using these will give you a clear image of your site traffic and what digital marketing campaigns are doing the most for your company.

 Furthermore, analyzing site traffic and choosing to collect the right data from your website visitors can actually help you grow awareness, know who to target in the future, and better hone your buyer personas over time.

 6. Return on Advertising SpenD (ROAS)

 ROAS measures the amount of money spent on advertisements in comparison to the amount of money made on sales directly linked to advertisements.
 Essentially, you should be making more than you spend on ads, and this is a great way to monitor whether or not your investment is ringing the register.

 To measure your ROAS, take the sales revenue data (use only the sales data that can be linked to ads) and then compare this to the money spent on any and all advertisements.
 By doing this, you can determine if your advertisements are actually leading to a return on your investment and make adjustments accordingly.
 This will also let you analyze which of your channel strategies is most effective, and help you to determine how and where your money should be spent.

 Conversion rates indicate the percentage of individuals, such as visitors to your website or audience members who engage with your ads, who go on to complete a desired goal.
 High conversion rates mean that your marketing campaign and website are proving to be successful - so it's a metric you really want to pay attention to.

 Whether you're a B2B or B2C business, there is a standard equation you can use to measure your website conversion rates:

 Conversion Rate = Total number of conversions / Total number of sessions